natch 7 months ago

 Compared to these, Mars, with its conditions that resemble Earths's polar regions over large swaths of the surface, acceptable distance from Sun, serious amounts of water (as ice), acceptable gravity, acceptable amounts of sunlight, and relative closeness to Earth looks not that bad at all, and basically the only practical candidate for an autonomous, self-sufficient world.

-• jasfi a day ago
+• jasfi 7 months ago

 Just because Mars is better than the others doesn't mean its good enough as a long term habitat.